-Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor Council-own applications Small scale major applications Large scale major applications - lower range Large scale major applications- higher range Normal circumstances Alternatives in exceptional circumstances Prepare an Early Engagement Strategy that includes a facts-based audit of the site Prepare an Early Engagement Strategy that includes a facts-based audit of the site V V V V Display a notice / board at the application site, which includes images of the proposed scheme and contact details of the developer Display a notice / board at the application site, which includes images of the proposed scheme and contact details of the developer V \checkmark V \checkmark A leaflet drop with a follow-up door-knock to those within close proximity to the site (including images of the proposed scheme, contact details of the developer and how to make comments on the proposal to the developer) Developer to send Neighbourhood Letters to those within close proximity to the site (including images of the proposed scheme, contact details of the developer and how to make comments on the proposal to the developer) √ √ √ √ Computer Generated Images/ 3D modelling A video presentation of the site and the proposed scheme should be available on the developer's website where possible Computer Generated Images/ 3D modelling A video presentation of the site and the proposed scheme should be available on the developer's website where possible √ √ √
+Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor council- owned applications Small scale major applications Large scale major applications - lower range Large scale major applications - higher range Normal circumstances Alternatives in exceptional circumstances Submit an Early Engagement Strategy that includes a fact- based audit of the site during the pre-application process.
+Follow 'Normal circumstances' V V V V Display a notice / board at the application site, which includes images of the proposed scheme and contact details of the developer.
+Follow 'Normal circumstances' $\sqrt{}$ $\sqrt{}$ $\sqrt{}$ V A leaflet drop with a follow-up door-knock to those within close proximity to the site (including images of the proposed scheme, contact details of the developer and how to make comments on the proposal to the developer).
+Developer to send Neighbourhood Notification Letters to those within close proximity to the site (including images of the proposed scheme, contact details of the developer and how to make comments on the proposal to the developer). √ √ √ √

-Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor Council-own applications Small scale major applications Large scale major applications - lower range Large scale major applications- higher range Normal circumstances Alternatives in exceptional circumstances Planning officers may advise developers who will need to be consulted.
-Planning officers may advise developers who will need to be consulted.
-V V V V Present the proposed scheme to the Design Review Panel (if required) Present the proposed scheme to the Design Review Panel (if required) V V V Public engagement activities as agreed in Early Engagement Strategy.
+Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor council- owned applications Small scale major applications Large scale major applications - lower range Large scale major applications - higher range Normal circumstances Alternatives in exceptional circumstances Planning officers may advise developers who will need to be consulted.
+Follow 'Normal circumstances' V V V V Present the proposed scheme to the Design Review Panel and/or Community Review Panel (Old Kent Road Opportunity Area).
+Follow 'Normal circumstances' V V V Public engagement activities as agreed in Early Engagement Strategy.
 Examples include workshops, interviews and meetings.
 Use online surveys and digital tools to find out the views of the community.
 For those who do not have access to the internet and cannot complete an online survey, the developer should complete the survey over the phone with the resident.
-Contact details for the developer should be provided on Neighbourhood Letters/Leaflets. √ √ Meetings with local residents, any relevant groups including community / resident groups, businesses and other stakeholders Meetings with relevant groups including community / resident groups, businesses, and other stakeholders via video-conference software (e.g. Zoom, Microsoft Teams) √ V Developers set up website providing details and images of the proposal Developers set up website providing details and images of the proposal V V
+Contact details for the developer should be provided on Neighbourhood Notification Letters/leaflets. √ √ √ Meetings with local residents, any relevant groups including community / resident groups, businesses and other stakeholders.
+Meetings with relevant groups including community / resident groups, businesses, and other stakeholders via video-conference software (e.g. Zoom, Microsoft Teams). √ √ Set up website providing details and images of the proposal.
+Follow 'Normal circumstances' V V

-Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor Council-own applications Small scale major applications Large scale major applications - lower range Large scale major applications- higher range Normal circumstances Alternatives in exceptional circumstances Submit an Engagement Summary Submit an Engagement Summary V V V V Construction boards (hoardings) displayed Construction boards (hoardings) displayed where relevant $\sqrt{}$ $\sqrt{}$ V V Leaflet drop (and/or at pre-app stage) Neighbourhood Letters to those within close proximity of the site.
-This should include the contact details of the developer $\sqrt{}$ $\sqrt{}$ $\sqrt{}$ V Computer Generated Images/ 3D modelling Computer Generated Images/ 3D modelling A video presentation of the site and the proposed scheme should be available on the developer's website where possible √ √ √ V Consider the council's Climate Change Strategy and Movement Plan Consider the council's Climate Change Strategy and Movement Plan √ √ V V Present the submitted scheme to the Design Review Panel (if required) Present the submitted scheme to the Design Review Panel via video- conference software (if required) V V V V
+Stage 1 - Engage Best practice that a developer should undertake before submitting a planning application Minor council- owned applications Small scale major applications Large scale major applications - lower range Large scale major applications - higher range Normal circumstances Alternatives in exceptional circumstances Submit an Engagement Summary Follow 'Normal circumstances' $\sqrt{}$ V V V Construction boards (hoardings) displayed Construction boards (hoardings) displayed where relevant V $\sqrt{}$ $\sqrt{}$ V Leaflet drop (and/or at pre-application stage) Neighbourhood Notification Letters to those within close proximity of the site.
+This should include the contact details of the developer.
+V V V V Computer Generated Images/ 3D modelling Computer Generated Images/ 3D modelling A video presentation of the site and the proposed scheme should be available on the developer's website where possible.
+V Consider the council's Climate Change Strategy and Streetds for People Follow 'Normal circumstances' V V V V Present the submitted scheme to the Design Review Panel (if required).
+Present the submitted scheme to the Design Review Panel via video-conference software (if required). $\sqrt{}$ $\sqrt{}$ $\sqrt{}$ V